Aman-byte/Metro-Application-In-Java/Metro Application/README.md

 ## NOTE
-Tried to make GUI for the metro application.
-It could only get you shortest distance for now to access the entire application use rest of the java program and igonre**MetroGraphGUI**
+Tried to make GUI for this metro application.
+It could only get you shortest distance for now.
+To access the entire application, use rest of the java programs and igonre downloading **MetroGraphGUI.java**

 # DELHI METRO RAIL APP
 With the provided program, the user can perform various operations on the metro graph, including: